 Juhi Chawla: I Thought AbRam Was Drinking From A Plastic Bottle; Was Ready To Pull Shah Rukh's Ears

-Plastic pollution has become a huge concern for the entire world and many celebs have urged fans in the past to ban the use of plastic.
-So, when Juhi Chawla came across a picture of Shah Rukh Khan and AbRam, she thought that AbRam is sipping water from a plastic bottle and she was ready to pull Shah Rukh's ears.
+Plastic pollution has become a huge concern for the entire world, and many celebs have urged fans in the past to ban the use of plastic.
+So, when Juhi Chawla came across a picture of Shah Rukh Khan and AbRam, she thought that AbRam was sipping water from a plastic bottle and she was ready to pull Shah Rukh's ears.

-Juhi tweeted, "At first I thought Abram was drinking from a plastic bottle and was ready to pull ShahRukh's ears ...!! 😂😂.....then realised it's a steel sipper 😁Great to see the young citizens of tomorrow choosing a better alternative to plastic🙏😊💕 @iamsrk."
-(Sic)
+Juhi tweeted, "At first I thought Abram was drinking from a plastic bottle and was ready to pull ShahRukh's ears ...!! 😂😂.....then realised it's a steel sipper 😁Great to see the young citizens of tomorrow choosing a better alternative to plastic🙏😊💕 @iamsrk." (sic)

-Many twitteratis reacted to Juhi's tweet.
+Many Twitterati reacted to Juhi's tweet.
 A netizen wrote, "Good work srk for your child."
 While another user wrote, "@iamsrk knows how to educate their babies well so they learn to take care of our planet .. 🙏😊💕."

 While praising Shah Rukh, a fan wrote, "He is @iamsrk mam he is real king he know what best for our future and he always show that how much he care's for our nature !!"